Skip to content

 1. Purpose

 1. The Committee on Student Affairs is hereby established.
-It is to serve as an advisory committee to the Associated Students of the University of Utah and the Vice President for Student Affairs in matters pertaining to student life in relationship to the University.
-Specific authorities and responsibilities of the Committee include those set forth in the paragraph on Responsibility.
+It is to serve as an advisory committee to the Associated Students of the University of Utah and the Vice President for Student Affairs in matters pertaining to student life in relationship to the university.
+Specific authorities and responsibilities of the Committee include those set forth in the paragraph on responsibility.

 2. Membership